-The Freedom Area School District focuses on the 20 Federal Indicators including those indicators for transition age students: #1, #2, #13and #14 in its efforts to provide students with the most effective transition goals and planning which will lead to benefical outcomes for students.
-According to SPP report, Freedom Area School District as of 2011-2012 is at 100% graduation rate and with 0 dropouts.
+The Freedom Area School District focuses on the 20 Federal Indicators including those indicators for transition age students: #1, #2, #13 and #14 in its efforts to provide students with the most effective transition goals and planning which will lead to beneficial outcomes for students.
 Therefore, the primary focus for the district will be to maintain the current level pertaining to Indicators #1 and #2.
 In addressing Indicator's #13 and #14, the district will adhere to applying the six step process for developing transition IEP's required by IDEA and promoting student centered assessments, activities and outcomes for transition.